EdJoPaTo/telegraf-inline-menu/README.md

 These buttons have a text and callback data.

 When a button is hit, the callback data is sent to the bot.
-You know this from Telegraf from `bot.action`.
+You know this from Telegraf from `bot.action` (or `bot.callbackQuery` for grammY).

 This library both creates the buttons and listens for callback data events.
-When a button is pressed and its callback data is occuring the function relevant to the button is executed.
+When a button is pressed and its callback data is occurring the function relevant to the button is executed.

 In order to handle tree like menu structures with submenus the buttons itself use a tree like structure to differentiate between the buttons.
 Imagine it as the file structure on a PC.